rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Carroll, S. (2022).
 [The many worlds of quantum mechanics](https://www.youtube.com/watch?v=nOgalPdfHxM).
 -   Wallace, D. (2021).
 [The sky is blue, and other reasons physics needs the Everett interpretation](https://www.youtube.com/watch?v=tEwgNbfYn2E).

+Virtues:

+-   Minimal; No additions to quantum theory.
+-   Relativistic QFT works naturally.
+-   Decoherence does a lot of work at explaining the appearance of collapse into classical states.

 Criticisms: